Institute of Biological, Environmental and Rural Sciences: Welsh Plant Breeding Station (WPBS)

 The station moved to new premises on Penglais hill in 1939, since renamed Aberystwyth University's Cledwyn building and housing various service departments of the university.
-The institute was subsequently moved to Plas Gogerddan, near Bow Street, in 1955 when it was officially opened by the Queen.
+In 1955 the institute was then moved to Plas Gogerddan, near Bow Street, Ceredigion.
+It was officially opened by the Queen.

 Grassland Research Institute (GRI)

 The Grassland Improvement Station was established at Drayton, near Stratford upon Avon, Warwickshire, England.
 In 1949 it moved to a new site at Hurley, Berkshire and was renamed the Grassland Research Institute (GRI).
 GRI acquired the North Wyke site in Devon in 1981.

 Welsh Agricultural College (WAC)

 In 1970, the Welsh Agricultural College (WAC) was founded in Llanbadarn Fawr, near Aberystwyth.
 WAC merged with the Agriculture department of UCW in 1995 to form its Institute of Rural Sciences.

 Animal and Grassland Research Institute (AGRI)

 In 1985, GRI and the National Institute for Research in Dairying were merged to form the Animal and Grassland Research Institute (AGRI).